WPChill/strong-testimonials/readme.txt

 Yes.
 This requires a lightbox so if your theme does not include one, you will need a plugin like [Simple Colorbox](https://wordpress.org/plugins/simple-colorbox/).

 == Changelog ==

+= 2.12 - Sep 14, 2016 =
+* Star ratings!
+    * Get rating on a form
+    * Display in a view
+    * Edit on the testimonial
+    * Show in admin list
+* Store the date a testimonial was submitted for displaying in a view.
+* Improve fields:
+    * Add form preview.
+    * Add contextual help (the Help tab).
+    * Add option to hide the label.
+    * Add option for default form value (translatable).
+    * Add option for default display value  (translatable).
+    * Add option to include a shortcode.
+    * Fix bug: Save fields after restoring defaults.
+    * Improve fields editor UI.
+* Add feature to copy the testimonial shortcode to the clipboard.
+* Fix function that checks for minimum required WordPress version.
+* Remove unused Font Awesome files.
+* Update POT file.
+* Minor refactoring.

 = 2.11.17 - Sep 8, 2016 =
 * Add "Read more" link text to WPML and Polylang translation strings.